Honduras national football team: 2001 Copa América

 Since 1993, CONMEBOL has invited teams from other confederations to participate in their confederation championship, the Copa América.
 Honduras took part as one of the last-minute teams added for the 2001 tournament, as Argentina dropped out one day before the start.
 The team arrived only a few hours before the tournament's first game and with barely enough players.
 Despite the odds, Honduras progressed into the quarter-finals, where they defeated Brazil 2–0.
 In the semi-finals, Colombia knocked out Honduras 2–0.

 Honduras advanced to the final round in the qualifying competition for the 2002 FIFA World Cup, but again failed to qualify after losing at home to Trinidad & Tobago, and away against Mexico in their final two matches.
-The match against Trinidad and Tobago saw Honduras hit the goal post seven times.
+The match against Trinidad, and Tobago saw Honduras hit the goal post eight times.

 2010 World Cup

-On 14 October 2009, Honduras qualified for the 2010 World Cup after a 1–0 win against El Salvador gave them the third automatic qualifying spot from the Fourth Round of CONCACAF Qualifying.
+On 14 October 2009, Honduras qualified for the 2010 World Cup after a 1–0 win against El Salvador gave them the third automatic qualifying spot from the Fourth round of CONCACAF Qualifying.

-Honduras faced Chile, Spain, and Switzerland in their first round group.
+Honduras faced Chile, Spain, and Switzerland in their first-round group.
 In their first match they lost to Chile 1–0, to a goal from Jean Beausejour.
 They then lost 2–0 to Spain, with both goals scored by David Villa.
 In their last match they drew 0–0 against Switzerland and were eliminated in last place in the group.